Carinthia: After World War I to present

 Originally an agrarian country, Carinthia made efforts to establish a touristic infrastructure such as the Grossglockner High Alpine Road and Klagenfurt Airport as well as the opening up of the Alps through the Austrian Alpine Club in the 1920s.
 It was, however, hard hit by the Great Depression around 1930, which pushed the political system in Austria more and more towards extremism.
 This phenomenon culminated at first in the years of Austrofascism and then in 1938 in the annexation of Austria by Nazi Germany (Anschluss).
 At the same time the Nazi Party took power everywhere in Carinthia, which became, together with East Tyrol, a Reichsgau, and Nazi leaders such as Franz Kutschera, Hubert Klausner, and Friedrich Rainer held the office of Gauleiter and Reichsstatthalter.

 During World War II, Slovene Partisan resistance was active in the southern areas of the region, reaching around 3,000 armed men.
 The cities of Klagenfurt and Villach suffered from air raids, but the Allied forces did not reach Carinthia before May 8, 1945.
 Toward the end of the war, Gauleiter Rainer tried to implement a Nazi plan for Carinthia to become part of the projected Nazi national redoubt, the Alpenfestung; these efforts failed and the forces under Rainer's control surrendered to the forces of the British Army.
-Once again as at the end of World War I, Yugoslav troops occupied parts of Carinthia, including the capital city of Klagenfurt, but were soon forced to withdraw by the British forces with the consent of the Soviet Union.
+Once again at the end of World War II, Yugoslav troops occupied parts of Carinthia, including the capital city of Klagenfurt, but were soon forced to withdraw by the British forces with the consent of the Soviet Union.

 Carinthia, East Tyrol, and Styria then formed the UK occupation zone of Allied-administered Austria.
 The area was witness to the turnover of German-allied Cossacks to the Red Army in 1945.
 The Allied occupation was terminated in 1955 by the Austrian State Treaty, which restored Austria's sovereignty.
 The relations between the German- and the Slovene-speaking Carinthians remained somewhat problematic.
 Divergent views over the implementation of minority protection rights guaranteed by Article 7 of the Austrian State Treaty have created numerous tensions between the two groups in the past fifty years.